 Microsoft ships Windows 10 with a number of built-in troubleshooting tools that automatically detect and fix different problems with windows 10.
 Run the build in windows update troubleshooter can help diagnose and resolve common problems with Windows Update.

 - Right-click on the start menu select settings,

 - Click on Update & Security then Troubleshoot.

 - Click Additional troubleshooter link (refer to the image below)

 - Next, Under the “Get up and running” section, select the Windows Update option.

 - Click the Run the troubleshooter button and follow on-screen instructions,

 - Let the troubleshooter diagnose and resolve any issue that it finds once done restart your PC and check for updates again.

 Reset the Windows update directory

 If the troubleshooter doesn’t work, then simply clear away the old update files and force download fresh windows updates from the Microsoft server.
-To do this first stop windows update service following the steps below.
+To do this first stop windows update service follow the steps below.

 - Press Windows + R, type services.msc and click ok

 - This will open the Windows services console

 - Scroll down and locate windows update service, right-click on it select stop

 - Now open File Explorer, navigate to the Windows folder\SoftwareDistribution\ download

 - Here select all files and folders (Ctrl + A) inside the download folder, Right-click, and delete.

 - Don’t worry about these files, when you next time check for Windows updates it will download fresh ones from the Microsoft server.

-- Again open the windows service console, locate the windows update service, right-click on it select start.
+- Again open the windows service console, locate the windows update service, and right-click on it and select start.

 - Now open Windows update and check for updates.